xibodevelopment/backupwordpress/readme/readme-header.txt

 = Help develop this plugin =

-The BackUpWordPress plugin is hosted on GitHub, if you want to help out with development or testing then head over to https://github.com/xibodevelopment/backupwordpress/.
+The BackUpWordPress plugin is hosted on GitHub, if you want to help out with development or testing then head over to <a href="https://github.com/xibodevelopment/backupwordpress/">BackUpWordPress on GitHub.</a>

 = Translations =